-Problem Statement 3: Consistent, reciprocal communication from parents to teachers and staff about students' education and needs can improve.
+Problem Statement 3: Consistent, reciprocal communication from parents to teachers and staff about students' education and needs is not where it should be.
 Root Cause: Increased needs at home within the last few years have made it more difficult for parents to take time to return or initiate communication with staff.